 (Hieronymus Bosch, Weltgerichts-Triptychon, um 1490 – um 1505, Öltempera auf Eiche © Gemäldegalerie der Akademie der bildenden Künste Wien)

-In Vienna, a major collection of paintings by the old masters actually belongs to a university: the Akademie der bildenden Künste Wien (the Academy of Fine Arts Vienna).
+In Vienna, a major collection of paintings by the old masters actually belongs to the Akademie der bildenden Künste Wien (English: the Academy of Fine Arts Vienna), which holds university status.

-The highlight of that magnificent collection appeared on wood sometime around the start of the 16th century: Hieronymus Bosch’s triptych, The Last Judgment.
+The highlight of that magnificent collection appeared on wood sometime around the start of the 16th century: the triptych The Last Judgment by Hieronymus Bosch (1450? – 1516).

-The three panels perhaps represent his second-greatest work, nestling behind the triptych, The Garden of Earthly Delights, in the Bosch all-time Top Ten.
+The three panels perhaps represent Bosch’s second-greatest work, nestling behind the triptych The Garden of Earthly Delights in the Bosch all-time Top Ten.

 Bosch’s name tends to conjure up fantastical images of biblical scenes and religious motives, as if the artist painted in late-night drug-fuelled moments of enlightenment.